aws-quickstart/quickstart-ibm-filenet-content-manager/README.md

   - A Linux bastion host in an Auto Scaling group to allow inbound Secure Shell (SSH) access to EC2 instances in public and private subnets.
   - A remote desktop gateway host in an Auto Scaling group to provide secure remote access to instances in the private subnets.
 - In the private subnets:
-  - AWS Directory Service for Microsoft Active Directory, deployed in two availability zones and two private subnets, for redundancy.
-The Active Directory service provides Lightweight Directory Access Protocol (LDAP) services for components of the FileNet Content Manager.
+  - Active Directory domain controllers for Microsoft Active Directory deployed in two Availability Zones/private subnets for redundancy.
+The Active Directory service is used to provide Lightweight Directory Access Protocol (LDAP) services for the FileNet Content Manager components.
   - Oracle Database on an Amazon Relational Database Service (Amazon RDS) in a Multi-AZ configuration with asynchronous data replication among Availability Zones.FileNet Content Manager containers in an Amazon EKS cluster.
   - Amazon EFS, used as the underlying network file system, for configuration and content storage.